 CYCLADES was an early French packet switching computer network that influenced the design of later network models.
 CYCLADES featured a decentralised networking model that placed the responsibility for complex 'intelligent' functions at the edge of the network (hosts) rather than on a central authority.
 The best-effort datagram delivery method - for the central transport protocol of CYCLADES - was a first for packet switching networks and was later implemented in the design of TCP/IP; with the Internet Protocol (IP) being a best-effort connectionless protocol.
 CYCLADES was developed in 1972, the project was headed by Louis Pouzin and included Hubert Zimmermann:

 Some other members of the team that designed/built CYCLADES included Jean-Louis Grangé and Lauriot Prévost.

 CYCLADES is named after the Greek island group in the Aegean Sea.
 The Cyclades islands form a archipelago: a group of islands that are typically governed by a standard set of laws.
 Likewise, the architecture of the CYCLADES computer network was built upon a similar idea: a group of computer networks, who communicated using a standard protocol suite.

-CYCLADES spearheaded the development of packet switching networks that featured a simple and basic central data transport protocol.
+CYCLADES was an influential computer network: as it built and improved upon the network architecture of ARPANET.
+CYCLADES pioneered the development of end-to-end protocols: where hosts, instead of the network, took responsibility for complex functions.
+This was a revolutionarily idea (unreliable data transmission).
+CYCLADES spearheaded the development of packet switching networks that featured a simple and basic central transport methodology.
 The intelligent functions of the network were handled by the hosts: which made it far simpler, than previously, to interconnect new nodes and networks together.